awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-dotnet.md

    unzip TryDax.zip
    ```

-1. You will now run the sample programs, one at a time\.
-For each program, you will copy its contents into the `myApp/Program.cs`, and then run the `MyApp` project\.\.
+1. Now run the sample programs, one at a time\.
+For each program, copy its contents into the `myApp/Program.cs`, and then run the `MyApp` project\.

    Run the following \.NET programs: